eric-gan/Sourcing/README.md

 ## Usage
 Open `config.json` in your favorite editor and make the following changes:
-1. On line 26, update `TITLES` to the positions you want to scrape for.
-Defaults are Data Scientist, Data Engineer, Machine Learning Engineer, Product Manager, and Engineering Manager.
+1. On line 2, update `TITLES` to the positions you want to scrape for.
+Defaults are Data Scientist, Data Engineer, Machine Learning Engineer, Product Manager, Engineering Manager, and Recruiter.
-2. On line 28, update `PAGE_DEPTH` to the number of LinkedIn pages you want to scrape.
+2. On line 3, update `PAGE_DEPTH` to the number of LinkedIn pages you want to scrape.
 Default is 3.
-3. On line 30, update `USERNAME_AUTH` to your LinkedIn username.
+3. On line 4, update `USERNAME_AUTH` to your LinkedIn username.
-4. On line 31, update `PASSWORD_AUTH` to your LinkedIn password.
+4. On line 5, update `PASSWORD_AUTH` to your LinkedIn password.
-5. On line 33, update `DRIVER_PATH` to the full path of `chromedriver.exe`.
+5. On line 6, update `DRIVER_PATH` to the full path of `chromedriver.exe`.
 On Mac one can find the full path by right clicking on the file, holding option key, and clicking *Copy "chromedriver" as pathname*.

 Open `Company List.xlsx` and make the following changes:
 1. `Company List.xlsx` should have the word "Company" in A1.
 For each company you would like to get contacts from, add the Company name **exactly as it appears on LinkedIn** in Column A below Company (one company per row).